shettysach/shettysach.github.io/markdown/index.md

 Hi, I'm Sachith, a Master's student in Computer Science at USC, with interests in systems programming, deep learning compilers and programming language compilers.
 I am also interested in learning about information theory, deep learning and functional programming.
 I currently use Rust, Python, C++ and C.

 This is my personal website, built with [pulldown_cmark](https://crates.io/crates/pulldown-cmark), [pulldown_latex](https://crates.io/crates/pulldown-latex) and [autumnus](https://crates.io/crates/autumnus).
-It uses static HTML and CSS, generated from Markdown.
+It uses static HTML generated from Markdown and the Tokyo Night colorscheme.

+## Projects

 Here are some of my personal projects.
 For more detail, read this [article](./02_projects/projects.html).